OpenZeppelin/merkle-tree/README.md

 ### Validating a Proof in Solidity

-Once you've gotten the proof, it can be validated in Solidity using [`MerkleProof`] with the following example:
+Once the proof has been generated, it can be validated in Solidity using [`MerkleProof`] as in the following example:

 ```solidity
 pragma solidity ^0.8.0;